-Mind-body counselling looks the connections between emotional and physical wellbeing.
+Mind-body counselling looks at the connections between emotional and physical wellbeing.
 The mind and body are connected in both directions - each effects the other:

 On the other hand sometimes people misidentify body-based emotions as physical illness.
 One common example is a panic attack being interpreted as a heart attack.
-Certainly, the surge of adrenalin causes distressing symptoms such as racing heart, sweating, and disorientation that are truly terrifying and that make the mistake perfectly understandable.
+Certainly, the surge of adrenalin causes distressing symptoms such as racing heart, sweating, and disorientation that are truly terrifying and that makes the mistake perfectly understandable.
 This is an example of somatisation.

 Such issues are perfectly understandable when we realise that many of us are brought up with limited understanding of the links between physical and emotional wellbeing.
 For instance, many children discovered that saying they had a sore tummy was better than saying they were scared of school.

 Sometimes physical symptoms also even carry a symbolic message such as: